BridgetRatcliffe/BridgetRatcliffe.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Bridget!
+I am a postdoctoral researcher at the Leibniz-Institut f\"{u}r Astrophysik Potsdam (AIP).
 My website is currently under construction!